ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other scope representations are also possible and are described in (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}).
 Note that in the AIF-MQTT data model described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}, the role values have been further constrained to "pub" and "sub".

-It must be noted that for pub-sub brokers, the scope represents pub-sub topics i.e., the application group.
-On the other hand, for the KDC, the scope represents the security group.
-If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
-If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.
-To be able to join the right security group associated with requested application groups (i.e., pub-sub topics), the client The client MUST ask for the correct scopes in its Authorization Requests.
-How the client discovers the (application group, security group) association is out of scope of this document.

 The AS responds with an Authorization Response to each request as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The client needs to keep track of which response corresponds to which entity to